LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Related Work

-\textbf{Self-supervised learning.} Self-supervised learning (SSL) has gained significant attention due to its ability to reduce reliance on large-scale annotated datasets, a benefit that is particularly relevant for surgical applications.
+\textbf{Self-supervised learning.} Self-supervised learning (SSL)~\cite{Caron2021EmergingTransformers, Caron2020UnsupervisedAssignments, Chen2020ImprovedLearning, Su2025StreamlineDistillation, Chen2020ARepresentations, Du2026UnsupervisedDecoupling, Wang2023VideoMAEMasking, Sun2026HyperPoint:Space, Assran2025V-JEPAPlanning} has gained significant attention due to its ability to reduce reliance on large-scale annotated datasets, a benefit that is particularly relevant for surgical applications.
 Recently, Ramesh et al.~\cite{Ramesh2023DissectingVision} investigated the effectiveness of different SSL approaches for surgical applications.
 Their experimental results show that DINO~\cite{Caron2021EmergingTransformers} outperformed MoCov2~\cite{Chen2020ImprovedLearning}, SwAV~\cite{Caron2020UnsupervisedAssignments}, and SimCLR~\cite{Chen2020ARepresentations} in surgical applications.
 As part of a broader effort to advance self-supervised surgical models, Hirsch et al.~\cite{Hirsch2023Self-supervisedAnalysis} built a private surgical dataset and trained a Masked Siamese Networks (MSN)~\cite{Assran2022MaskedLearning} on it.
 Despite encouraging results, the work's wider applicability and reproducibility are limited by its reliance on private data and a relatively narrow evaluation scope: surgical phase recognition on Cholec80 and polyp characterization on PolypSet~\cite{Li2021ColonoscopyEvaluations}.
 Similarly, in Endo-FM~\cite{Wang2023FoundationPre-train}, the authors proposed to train a student-teacher foundation model on a composite dataset that combined private and public data sources.
 Although showing promising results, the approach is also of limited accessibility.
 More recently, Batic et al.~\cite{Batic2024EndoViT:Images} created a dataset by merging nine public datasets.
 They trained a model based on masked autoencoders (MAE)~\cite{He2022MaskedLearners}, but showed limited performance, likely due to their reduced dataset size.
+Self-supervised learning has also been explored in other surgical modalities~\cite{Fujii2024EgoSurgery-Phase:Videos, Basu2024FocusMAE:Autoencoders, Jamal2023SurgMAE:Analysis}, demonstrating its broad applicability across diverse surgical fields.